dapr/community/technical-and-steering-committee-charter.md

 ---

-Portions of this document are adapted from the [Kubernetes Steering Committee](https://github.com/kubernetes/steering/blob/master/elections.md)
+Portions of this document are adapted from the [Kubernetes Steering Committee](https://github.com/kubernetes/steering/blob/master/elections.md) and the [Knative Steering Committee](https://github.com/knative/community/blob/main/STEERING-COMMITTEE.md)